Cross-Network Best Practices:

 Education

-such as industry-oriented PhD programmes, mobility funds, and industry tracks
+such as industry-oriented PhD programmes, mobility funds, and industry tracks.
+Education in this best practices is only viewed through the lens of industry collaboration.

 NoEs Specific Activities: